-Studying at Plymouth University also developed my ability to think logically and to think critically.
-One of the key qualities I learnt was the ability to glance through resources and pick out critical points.
+Studying at the University of Plymouth also developed my ability to think logically and to think critically.
+One of the key qualities I learned was the ability to glance through resources and pick out critical points.
 Again, this key attribute has allowed me to effectively time manage my duties in the workplace.
 Many of the skills you learn at Plymouth allow you to work effectively and productively.

 Lastly, learning how to use SPSS and several research methods has given me a host of skills and has also increased my creativity.
-In my current workplace I have had to generate audit reports and other statistical analysis, and Plymouth University has really benefited me.
+In my current workplace, I have had to generate audit reports and other statistical analysis, and the University of Plymouth has really benefited me.

 What is your favourite memory of studying at Plymouth?

-As my study location was in Hong Kong, I was always happy to join in the extra-curricular and social activities when studying at Plymouth University.
+As my study location was in Hong Kong, I was always happy to join in the extra-curricular and social activities when studying at the University of Plymouth.
 There is so much to enjoy and get involved in.

 I would advise students, especially those who study with Plymouth but are based in countries other than the UK, to join in with the summer courses and other extra-curricular or social activities.
-Students can find the strongest sense of belonging with Plymouth University via building relationships with people there.
+Students can find the strongest sense of belonging with the University of Plymouth via building relationships with people there.

 Without a doubt.
 I've really benefited from studying at Plymouth and I have really been able to improve my communication skills as a result.
 The types of assessments which you are given are not only limited to individual essay writing or group reports, or even presentations; you also have the opportunity to study in an environment where each student experience is valued and you can evolve as a leader and head discussions.
 All of the interactions with classmates have provided me with the opportunities to identify and understand my imperfections whilst simultaneously enhancing my ability to communicate with others.